NickJosephson/Myme/CodingStandards.md

 Use strings.xml `res/values/strings.xml`

->All text displayed in the UI (i.e. needed in a View) should be a constant in strings.xml
+>All text displayed in the UI (i.e. needed in a View) should be a constant in strings.xml.

-Images belong in one folder `res/drawables`
+Images belong in one folder `res/drawables`.

 >All images in the UI should be in one folder

 Icons belong in one folder `res/mipmap`
->All icons in the UI should be in one folder
+>All icons in the UI should be in one folder.